hakirot/IA32-assembly-demo/README.md

 in the course.

-This program will take ten integers and display the sum and average, expanding normally trivial single-line operation into a 300 line assembly language program.
+This program will take ten integers and display the sum and average, expanding a normally trivial single-line operation into a 300 line assembly language program.

 This was written in Visual Studio with an IA-32 assembly language setup configuration.